tor-links-2026/hidden-wiki/README.md

 ### How did it start?
 The dark web is a hidden division of the internet that can only be accessed by those with special tools and is concealed below regular browsing.
 The **Onion Router (TOR)** network hosts the dark web, allowing users to remain anonymous.

-# **Deep Web Links** to working onion sites and markets can be found on The Hidden Wiki.
+# Deep Web Links to working onion sites and markets can be found on The Hidden Wiki.
-Hidden Wiki is a community-maintained directory of TOR links connecting to various Dark Web sites.
+Hidden Wiki is a community-maintained directory of TOR links connecting to various Dark Web sites and Deep Web services.

 ## What are Tor layers?